 Press & Fam trips

 We are always happy to hear from journalists, bloggers and trade contacts about possible press or fam trips that will help raise the profile of the South West Coast Path and our work to protect it.
 However, as a charity we do not have budget set aside to help facilitate this kind of work.
 We can however offer guided walks, interviews, stock photography and reach out to our partner network (as appropriate) to help facilitate specific requests.
-To enquire about a press or fam trip, please contact our Communications Officer with details of your publication/organisation along with more information about desired locations, dates, length of trip etc.
+To enquire about a press or fam trip, please contact our Head of Comms with details of your publication/organisation along with more information about desired locations, dates, length of trip etc.